 Releasing a new version of an existing artefact

-Migration from an old to a new artefact version
+Migration from an old to a new version of an artefact

 Removal of an artefact

-Each technical artefact shall be allocated to the responsibility of a Domain Community.
-The Change Management Board (CMB) of that Domain Community shall be considered as being responsible for all stages of lifecycle management related to this artefact.
+Each artefact of the Peppol Interoperability Framework shall be allocated to a responsible Change Management Board (CMB) according to the following table.
+The CMB is responsible for all stages of lifecycle management related to the artefact under its responsibility.